yoichio/public-documents/selectionapiforshadow.md

 ```
 ![image](resources/shadow.png)

-Let's see what happens if the user drags mouse.
+Let's see what happens if the user drags mouse over Shadow boundary.

 |   From | To                        |   ![img](resources/chrome.png)  | ![img](resources/safari.png)  |
 |--------|----               |:---------:|:------:|